William Franklin Draper (artist): Career as a combat artist in World War II

 In 1942, Draper entered the Naval Reserves as a lieutenant (junior grade).
 After his initial training, Draper was assigned to the Anti-submarine warfare Unit in Boston.
 Following his service in Boston, he transferred into the Naval Art Section, to be an American official war artists, and was dispatched to Alaska, where he spent nearly half a year painting in the Aleutian Islands.
 He spent time on Amchitka and several of his paintings depict the attacks by the Japanese, as seen from his close-range foxhole.
 Draper painted while dealing with the wind and Arctic weather, which made painting difficult, as he had to wear gloves to keep from getting frostbite.

 After Draper returned from Alaska, he was requested as the artist for the portrait of Rear Admiral J.R.
 Beardall, then Superintendent of the United States Naval Academy.
 Following the completion of the portrait, he was specifically ordered to paint Admiral Nimitz in Pearl Harbor and Admiral Halsey in Newmire, among others.

 After the Bougainville Campaign, Draper was assigned to the USS Yorktown (CV-10), and while on duty, painted the series of air attacks on Palau, the landings at Hollandia, and the airstrikes on Truk island.
 Draper also covered invasions of Saipan and Guam aboard the USS Tennessee (BB-43).
 During his tour on the Tennessee, the ship was hit three times by enemy fire, and they were forced to land at Guam.

-On returning to the U.S. after the war, Draper married Barbara Natalia Cagiati in Washington, DC., where he completed three murals commissioned for the Naval Academy in Bancroft Hall.
+On returning to the U.S. after the war, Draper married Barbara Natalia Cagiati in Washington, D.C., where he completed three murals commissioned for the Naval Academy in Bancroft Hall.
 Draper was awarded the Bronze Star for his Naval services, and left the Navy in 1945 as a Lieutenant Commander.